Team-CC-Corp/LuaLua/README.md

 As you can see, this works even when referencing the object by globals from inside the class, as shown in the init function.

+Finally, you can overwrite the setter and getter methods.
+In fact, if you want to overwrite them both, you don't even need the @property declaration.
+Either way the obj.var syntax will work.

 ##Have fun!